casab/downloader-rs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I just wanted to Rust for no particular reason.
+I just wanted to use Rust for no particular reason.
 Therefore I decided to create this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>